 Purchase a gift voucher

-Badlands features G&G Biodegradeable Airsoft BBs at great prices!
+Badlands features Biodegradable Airsoft BBs at great prices!
 Shop around - we have the lowest prices on high-quality biodegradable airsoft BBs in Canada.
-Our G&G biodegradable airsoft BBs are vaccuum sealed, which keeps them fresh and prevents them from breaking down during storage.

 Airsoft BBs are small plastic 6mm balls used as projectiles shot from Airsoft Guns.
 There are a variety of Airsoft BBs available at Badlands.
-Different brands, weights, colours, quality and even Biodegradable options, when you are first getting started it can seem a bit confusing.
+Different brands, weights, colours, quality and even Biodegradable options.
+When you are first getting started it can seem a bit confusing.
 Our goal is to help you select the Airsoft BB that will work best for you.
-Selection of the correct BB is part player preference, airsoft equipment, game play and requirements.
+Selection of the correct BB is dependent on player preference, airsoft equipment, game play and field requirements.

-Usually developed by each player over time.
-They have figured out what has performed best with higher accuracy, desired velocity and minimal jams.
+Usually developed by each player over time, once they have figured out what has performed best with higher accuracy, desired velocity and minimal jams.
 Most players prefer .20g or .25g BBs for their consistency when shooting and affordability.

 Airsoft Guns will perform best when the correct Airsoft BB is matched.
 Heavy BBs for example work best with Sniper Rifles or Higher Velocity AEG Airsoft Guns.
 A heavy BB is generally considered any BB over .25g.